Verrazano-Narrows Bridge, Staten IslandNew York , Ameerika Ühendriigid

 This web camera in New York shows a city view of Brighton, NY.
 The Abraham Lincoln High School features in the foreground on the far left of this web camera footage.
 As the online web camera swivels to the right, you can see the Coney Island Hospital, the William E Grady High School football field and finally the High School itself.
 The scenery is a mix of concrete and greenery, a juxtaposition very typical of New York City.

-In the background, behind the Abraham Lincoln High School, the famous Verrazzano-Narrows Bridge is visible on a clear day.
+In the background online, behind the Abraham Lincoln High School, the famous Verrazzano-Narrows Bridge is visible on a clear day in webcam.
 This magnificent suspension bridge was opened in 1964 and was named after the first documented European explorer to enter the New York Harbor in 1524 – Giovanni da Verrazzano.

 Construction of the bridge